-This Car Seat Canopy can be made with any of my Grids for Kids Pixel Charts, but I chose to use the little owl.
-The assembly of this project is just like a C2C blanket, and if you need help with the stitch I have a whole video series to help you out!
+This crochet Car Seat Canopy can be made with any of my Grids for Kids Pixel Charts like this cute little C2C Owl.
+The assembly of this project is just like a C2C blanket, and if you need help with the stitch I have a whole video to teach you.

 ***PLEASE NOTE: I have heard some concerns about baby overheating.
 By no means do I recommend using this in hot weather or long term!
 This type of cover is meant for transport outside in cool weather or flipped up so that it just covers the backside of the carseat for some privacy.
 It should not cover the baby's face and not be used as a blanket.***